 When I sat down to write this, I got a shock.
 I’ve now been playing badminton for 16 years.
 More than half of my life.

 Fast forward to now and I work a day job doing web design and a night job at a therapeutic boarding school.
-Those jobs, along with a wife and two daughters, leaves precious little time to spend on the court.
-My time playing badminton is mainly limited to family reunions and evenings in our back yard.
+Those jobs, along with a wife and two daughters, leave precious little time to spend on the court.
+My time playing badminton is mainly limited to family reunions and evenings in our backyard.
 This blog is an attempt to fix that.

 So, if any of that sounds like it’s up your alley then hang around!
 I’m no badminton expert but I love playing it, I love learning about it, and I love teaching it!
 See you soon!